 “Bitcoin is the first example of a new form of life.
 It lives and breathes on the internet.
 It lives because it can pay people to keep it alive.
 It lives because it performs a useful service that people will pay it to perform.”

 When you send Bitcoin, it goes to thousands of computers worldwide.
-They check if you really own the money.
+They check if you own the money.
 If you do, miners add your transaction to the next block, making it permanent.

 Feature | Traditional Banking | Bitcoin Blockchain | Impact |